 Prolonging your ability to have children is increasingly becoming a real option, whether you make this choice because of a cancer treatment, a different medical reason, or because you wish to delay having children until later in life.

-Women consider fertility preservation for a number of medical and personal reasons, according to the National Institutes of Health (NIH) Eunice Kennedy Shriver National Institute of Child Health and Human Development.
+Women consider fertility preservation for a number of medical and personal reasons,

 If you are affected by cancer, the treatment you undergo may damage your ovaries, leaving you unable to have babies in the future.
 The same might hold true if you have been exposed to toxic chemicals in your workplace or during military service.